Turkey Congee With Brown Rice

 The perfect way to repurpose turkey leftovers.

-Looking for a creative and comforting way to transform those turkey leftovers?
+A creative and comforting way to transform those turkey leftovers!

 Look no further as my Turkey Congee with Brown Rice provides a twist on traditional congee (or jook) that makes the most of your holiday turkey.